vilarneto/pyrtable/docs/source/fields.rst

 .. class:: class DateTimeField(field_name, **options)

 Holds a :py:class:`datetime.datetime` value.
-If `the pytz package <https://pypi.org/project/pytz/>`_ is installed, values will be timezone aware.
+In Python 3.9+ (or if `the backports.zoneinfo package <https://pypi.org/project/backports.zoneinfo/>`_ is installed in older Python versions), values will be timezone aware.

 .. _FloatField:
 .. index::